TJ Cox: 2018

 However, Emilio Huerta, the only Democratic challenger in the 21st district, withdrew from the race prior to the filing deadline to appear on the primary election ballot.
 Cox withdrew from the 10th district race to instead run in the 21st district against incumbent Representative David Valadao.
 He and Valadao advanced from the June 5 top-two primary election to the November 6 general election.

 On election night, and for several days after the election, Valadao had more votes, but Cox's vote count pulled into the lead on November 26.
 By November 28, major news sources called the race for Cox, with Valadao conceding the race the following week.
 Cox's victory was considered an upset, as most election forecasters rated Valadao as the favorite.
 Cox won by a narrow 862 vote margin.

 2020

-Cox ran for reelection in 2020 against Valadao, whom he beat in 2018.
+Cox ran for reelection in 2020 against Valadao, whom he had beaten in 2018.

 Cox was criticized for pushing to gain preferential access into Yosemite National Park over the July 4 weekend.
 In October 2020, Cox's campaign acknowledged fabricating a tweet to make it appear as if Valadao had retweeted a message from President Trump saying "California is going to hell.
 Vote Trump!"

 Valadao defeated Cox in the election.
 The Associated Press called the election for Valadao on November 27, 2020, more than three weeks after the election, and Cox conceded defeat on December 4, 2020.
 Cox underperformed Biden's near 11 point win margin by about 5 points, leaving Valadao with the most Democratic district of any congressional Republican according to Cook Political Report's Partisan Voter Index.